intechstudio/grid-documentation/docs/reference-manual/grid-functions/timer.md

 - **How:** `timer_stop(element_index[element_number])`

   - element_index[element_number]: integer, ranging 0...15 or 0...11 if using PBF4 or 0...7 if using EF44
-    - if you call 16 for the timer it will stop the global timer
+    - if you call `-1` for the timer it will stop the system timer

-- **What:** When this function is called, the timer function (if there is one running) will stop immediately and the defined Action Chain will run under the Timer event.
+- **What:** When this function is called, the timer function (if there is one running) will stop immediately.

 - **Example:** This function is useful as a break kind of function.
 Meaning you can immediately end a timer running when a certain condition is met like: